Not All Candles Are Equal - Why Beeswax Candles Are Better

 In a nutshell, burning paraffin wax decreases air quality, especially when used indoors.

-Always look for minimally processed, unbleached beeswax with no additives.
-It should not have been overheated at any stage as this can leave the wax with a burnt smell and turn it a dark chocolate brown colour as well as altering the physical and chemical structure of the wax.
+Beeswax should not be overheated at any stage.
+If this happens, it can leave the wax with a burnt smell and can turn it a dark brown colour.
+Overheating will also alter the physical and chemical structure of the wax.

 Pay a little more and buy quality, locally produced wax!